 Yes.
 Virtual TimeClock is licensed based on the number of computers that need to run the time clock software.
 This includes computers where employees will clock in and out, and computers that need to perform time clock admin functions like editing timecards or running reports.

 Yes.
-You can use activities to track time spent on different jobs, tasks, projects, or clients.
+In the Configure Activities window, you can create activities to track time spent on different jobs, tasks, projects, or clients.

 You probably haven't assigned an overtime rule.
 Another possibility is that the user is salaried.
 Salaried employees are exempt from overtime calculations.